panda3d/panda3d-docs/programming/texturing/cube-maps.rst

 coordinates (u, v, w); also, a cube map is stored on disk as a sequence of ordinary 2-D images.

-But unlike a 3-D texture, which is defined by stacking up an arbitrary number 2-D images like pancakes to fill up a volume, a cube map is always defined with exactly six 2-D images, which are folded together to make a cube.
+But unlike a 3-D texture, which is defined by stacking up an arbitrary number of 2-D images like pancakes to fill up a volume, a cube map is always defined with exactly six 2-D images, which are folded together to make a cube.